ohabash/Bulma-grunt-admin/README.md

  * AngularJS (ngroutes / nganimate / ng-includes)
  * usefull mixins for colors, easing, centering, and more
  * Grunt Tasks for sass compiling / minifying / watch / BrowserSync (live-reload) / server (localhost)
+ * Using BULMA grid framwork to create a sidebar admin layout

 # prerequisites
 you will need `git-cli` `npm` and `grunt before starting`